BenTurg/CrossFit_Data_Science_Course/README.md

 - Identify winners of the CrossFit Games and label them in the dataset
 - Perform data preprocessing and exploratory data analysis (EDA)
 - Train and evaluate machine learning models for winner prediction
-- Display accuracy of the models
+- Display the accuracy of the models

 ## Installation